open-telemetry/build-tools/semantic-conventions/src/tests/data/markdown/parameter_remove_constraint/expected.md

 **[1]:** It is recommended to remove embedded credentials.

 `db.type` has the following list of well-known values.
-If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.
+If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description |
 |---|---|